angelospillos/microwars/README.md

 Will start the combat, by sending a jab and hook request to the opponent.

 ### /jab
-Returns "hello world".
+Returns a newly generated GUID along with the result of FIB(2)
 ### /cross
-Returns a new GUID.
+Returns a newly generated GUID along with the result of FIB(4)
 ### /hook
-Creates a new GUID.
-Writes it in a file.
-Returns the GUID.
+Returns a newly generated GUID along with the result of FIB(8)
 ### /uppercut
-Calculate the 1000th element of the fibonacci sequence, store it in a file and then return it.
+Returns a newly generated GUID along with the result of FIB(16)

 ## Combos
 ### jab